Skip to main content

 • Plan improvements to metal accounting practices that will ensure standardised, best practice metal accounting practices at my process plant/laboratory

-The eight-week course consists of six modules over six weeks, with a final two weeks to complete written assessments.
+The eight-week course consists of six modules over six weeks, with a final two weeks to complete the written assessment.
 Each module consists of:

 • Pre-recorded videos, featuring interviews with experienced industry experts